-- Health Innovation Hubs Ireland Scheme, which offers companies the opportunity for pilot and clinical validation studies and the health service access to innovative products and devices that they may not otherwise be exposed to; - Technology Transfer Offices, which provide an invaluable resource in relation to research, development and innovation; and - Technology Gateway Programme, which fosters greater cooperation between business and institutes of technology by offering funding rounds for capital expenditure.
+- Health Innovation Hubs Ireland Scheme, which offers companies the opportunity for pilot and clinical validation studies and the health service access to innovative products and devices that they may not otherwise be exposed to: - Technology Transfer Offices, which provide an invaluable resource in relation to research, development and innovation; and - Technology Gateway Programme, which fosters greater cooperation between business and institutes of technology by offering funding rounds for capital expenditure.

 In its 2017 Sláintecare strategy, the Irish government outlined its healthcare vision for the next 10 years, including the implementation of connected digital health to facilitate the provision of services in more appropriate care settings closer to a patient's home.
+In May 2021 the government announced the priorities and actions for the next phase of the strategy (2021-2023), one of the areas for action is progressing the eHealth Programme and providing significant investment in eHealth capital and staffing.